wamdam/backy2/README.md

 the given part (percentile / 100) of the backup is read and compared against the stored checksums.

-Scrub can also compare the backup against an existing image, i.g. a snapshot.
+Scrub can also compare the backup against an existing image, e.g. a snapshot.
 With this ``deep scrub`` percentile checks are also available.

 When scrub finds invalid blocks, it marks the blocks and all versions containing